-Auto provisioning is a feature that allows you to automatically create and manage user accounts in Pangolin when they log in using an external identity provider.
+Auto provisioning is a feature that allows you to automatically create and manage user accounts in Pangolin when they log in using an external identity provider rather than pre-provisioning a user with a role.
 This is useful for organizations that want to streamline the onboarding process for new users and ensure that their user accounts are always up-to-date.
 You will be able to programmatically decide the roles and organizations for new users based on the information provided by the identity provider.

 Enable Auto Provision